 According to the Constitution no one shall, without an acceptable reason, be treated differently from other persons on the ground of sex, age, origin, language, religion, conviction, opinion, health, disability or other reason that concerns his or her person.

 The Constitution also obliges to promote equality of the sexes in societal activity and working life, especially in the determination of pay and the other terms of employment.

 The objectives of the Act on Equality between Women and Men are to prevent discrimination based on gender, to promote equality between women and men, and thus to improve the status of women, particularly in working life.
-The Act also applies to members of sexual minorities, such as transgendered persons.
+The objective of the Act is also to prevent discrimination based on gender identity or gender expression.

 The Equality Act is applied extensively to the activities of society and to different areas of life.
 Only private life and religious practice have been excluded.

-The Equality Act contains provisions for promoting equality, prohibiting gender based discrimination, and providing legal protection.
+The Equality Act contains provisions for promoting gender equality, prohibiting gender based discrimination, and providing legal protection.

 Gender-based discrimination is prohibited in all of its forms.
 Gender-based discrimination means treating someone differently on the basis of gender, pregnancy, giving birth, parenthood, family responsibilities, gender identity, or gender expression.
 Breaking bans on discrimination may lead to demands for compensation.

 Sexual or gender-based harassment, ordering or instructing another person to engage in discrimination and counter measures for appealing to rights are considered discrimination.
 Discrimination can also result from a reason or assumed reason involving a person close to the person discriminated against.

 The Non-discrimination Act prohibits discrimination on the basis of age, origin, nationality, language, religion, belief, opinion, political activity, trade union activity, family relationships, state of health, disability, sexual orientation, or other personal characteristics.

 The Act also has stipulations on the advancement of non-discrimination.

 Employment Contracts Act

 The Employment Contracts Act includes the requirement of equal treatment, prohibits improper treatment of an employee, and includes regulations for return from family leave.

 Supervision of the legislation

 Compliance with the Equality Act is supervised by the Ombudsman for Equality and the National Discrimination and Equality Tribunal.